vacp2p/vac.dev/docs/vsus.md

 ## Smart Contracts (SC)

-The IFT Smart Contracts Service Unit specialises in the development, maintenance, and auditing of smart contracts for IFT projects.
+Vac's Smart Contracts Service Unit specialises in the development, maintenance, and auditing of smart contracts for IFT projects.
 The SC unit ensures that all smart contracts are robust, secure, and aligned with project requirements.
 SC designs and develops smart contracts tailored to the specific needs of IFT projects, ensuring they function as intended and are up-to-date with any project changes or requirements.